emoriarty/pi-radio/README.md

-Radiopi is a personal project meant to transform a raspberry in a internet radio.
-It can also be used on mac.
+Radiopi is a personal project meant to transform a raspberry into an Internet radio.
+It can also be used on any Linux or Mac OS.

 ## System resources